n8willis/kernall/lettermodel.md

 Normalization
 -------------

-The example resulted in left- and right-sidebearings of 6 for the "n."
+The example discussed on the linked page resulted in left and right sidebearings of 6 for the "n."
 Naturally, the relative proportions of all the remaining bearings can be computed from that.
 Doing so would produce the following relative (to "n") set of bearings: